Amsterdam University College

-Amsterdam University College (AUC) is a public liberal arts college in the Netherlands with an enrollment of about 900 students from more than 60 countries.
-All teaching is in English.
+Amsterdam University College is a Liberal Arts and Sciences Bachelor's programme that is a joint initiative of the University of Amsterdam and Vrije Universiteit Amsterdam.
+AUC is a Honours programme at the Bachelor's level.
+Students live and study together on an international campus located in Amsterdam Science Park.
+The programme is small-scale, selective, and open to Dutch and international students.

-The college was founded in 2009 as a joint initiative of the University of Amsterdam and the VU Amsterdam with a particular focus on the natural sciences.
-Although AUC has its own campus, students can also use facilities of both parent universities.
-The college is part of a recent wave of university colleges in the Netherlands which have introduced liberal arts education to the country.
+The programme was founded in 2008 with a particular focus on the Sciences.
+Although AUC has its own building for classes, students can also use facilities of both parent universities.
+The college is the largest of the 8 University Colleges in the Netherlands, which have introduced Liberal Arts and Sciences education to the country.

-AUC offers Bachelor of Arts degrees in the social sciences and humanities and a Bachelor of Science degree in science, which are pursued by about 50%, 15%, and 33% of the student body, respectively.
-The curriculum is strongly interdisciplinary; within each field, students have to pursue at least two disciplines.
-AUC further emphasizes its 'academic core', which makes up a large part of the curriculum.
+AUC offers Bachelor of Arts (BA) degrees for Social Science and Humanities majors, and Bachelor of Science (BSc) degrees for Science majors.
+The curriculum is multidisciplinary and interdisciplinary, allowing students to explore multiple fields of interest as well as the interconnection between different fields.

 History

 The foundation of AUC goes back to an initiative of the two large universities in Amsterdam, University of Amsterdam (UvA) and Vrije Universiteit Amsterdam (VU), as well as the municipality.
 It is part of an initiative to make Amsterdam a hub for research and development in the natural sciences.

 AUC was officially founded in 2008, and took up operation with its founding class in 2009.
-The first dean of the college is Prof. Dr. Marijk van der Wende, Professor of Higher Education at the VU.
+The first dean of the college was Prof. Dr. Marijk van der Wende.
 The first class of graduates received their diplomas in 2012.
 In 2016, van der Wende was succeeded as AUC dean by Prof. Murray Pratt.

 Academics

 Reputation

 In the 2016 Keuzegids Universiteiten, AUC earned a designation as top-rated programme based on student ratings and evaluations by the Accreditation Organisation of the Netherlands and Flanders (NVAO).
 In the 2015 Nationale Studentenquête, AUC received a high rating of 4.3 out of 5, placing it among the best programmes at the University of Amsterdam and in the country.

 Students at Amsterdam University College receive a joint degree from the University of Amsterdam and the VU University.
-The University of Amsterdam regularly ranks among the best 100 universities in the world (2015/16 QS World University Rankings: 56).
+The UvA regularly ranks among the best 100 universities in the world (2024/25 QS World University Rankings: 55).